fastify/fastify/docs/Logging.md

 })
 ```

+By default fastify adds an id to every request for easier tracking.
+If the "request-id" header is present its value is used, otherwise a new incremental id is generated.
 Additionally, `genReqId` option can be used for generating the request id by yourself.
+It will received the incoming request as a parameter.
 ```js
 let i = 0
 const fastify = require('fastify')({